Em-AK/bepos/content/posts/3-my-journey-into-software-architecture-with-ruby.md

 *As a ruby practitioner here is a report on how I began my journey into software architecture over the course of a weekend.*

 I am currently working on a web application with Rails.
 As the application grows, my ActiveRecord (AR) models grow with all the business logic in it.
-It is evident by reading the tests linked to these models that my classes violate the S of the [SOLID](https://goo.gl/9b6xB6) principles.
+It is obvious by reading the tests linked to these models that my classes violate the S in the [SOLID](https://goo.gl/9b6xB6) principles.

 After a few searches it seems that my problem is very common and well known by the more experienced rubyists : I developed the Rails app syndrom.